A. General Theory

 Tolkappiyam at least in

-parts is the earliest work in Tamil.
-It is a book on phonology, grammar and
+work in Tamil.
+It is a book on phonology, grammar and poetics.
+Therefore

-poetics.
-Therefore it implies the prior existence of Tamil literature.
+it implies the prior existence of Tamil literature.
+There is a distinction

-There is a distinction made therein between literary language and colloquial
+made therein between literary language and colloquial or non-literary

-or non-literary language - ceyyul and valakkul1 thus implying certain
+language - ceyyul and valakkul1

-into the literary composition.2 Though Tolkappiyam, as stated
+may all come into the literary composition.2

-may be earlier than the Cankam works, it seems to contemplate the same kind
+Though Tolkappiyam, as stated may be earlier than the Cankam works, it seems

 Akam and Puram